VICON: Vision In-Context Operator Networks for Multi-Physics Fluid Dynamics Prediction: Experimental Results

 \section{Experimental Results}

-We benchmark \ours~against two state-of-the-art sequence-to-sequence models: DPOT~\cite{hao2024dpot} (122M parameters) and MPP~\cite{mccabe2023multiple} (AViT-B architecture, 116M parameters).
+We benchmark \ours~against two state-of-the-art sequence-to-sequence models: DPOT~\cite{hao2024dpot} (122M parameters) and MPP~\cite{mccabe2023multiple} (AViT-B architecture, 116M parameters)\revisiont{, as well as Specialist U-Net baselines~\cite{gupta2022towards} trained individually per dataset}.
+Implementation details for all baselines are provided in \cref{appdx:exp:details}.
 The vanilla ICON, which would require processing over 114K tokens per frame (128×128×7), exceeds our available GPU memory and is thus computationally infeasible for direct comparison on these datasets.

 For evaluation, we use both absolute and relative $L^2$ RMSE (\cref{sec:method:metric}) on rollout predictions.
 Since \ours~offers the flexibility of predictions with different timestep strides, we evaluate our single trained model using both single-step and flexible-step rollout strategies (\cref{sec:infer}) during inference.